ACCORD-NWP/AccordDaTools/doc/src/clddet.md

 ### Cloud detection diagnosis

 The main production script is **clddet_diagnosis.sh**.
-In the heading of this script, the user will need to specify 4 mandatory and two optional arguments:
+In the heading of this script, the user will need to specify four mandatory and two optional arguments:

 1. the input directory (*indir*), which usually is the experiment identification name
 2. the output directory (*outdir*), where large files are stored